IAmThePan/the-cliffs-website/content/apartments/floorPlans/_index.md

 {{< miniGallery name="FloorPlanGallery" >}}

-Each residence at Market Station has its own front door for maximum privacy and convenience, so you will never have to walk down a long corridor.
+Each residence at The Cliffs has its own front door for maximum privacy and convenience, so you will never have to walk down a long corridor.

 {{< button text="View Current Availability" theme="Dark" link="/apply/" >}}